OSGeo/ogc-cite-runner/docs/running-as-github-action.md

 In order to run cite-runner as a [GitHub action:material-open-in-new:]{: target="blank_" }, include it in your workflow and specify which test suite to run, alongside any relevant parameters.

+Include it as any other GitHub action, by creating a workflow step that specifies `uses: OSGEO/cite-runner@<version>` and provide execution parameters in the `with` parameter.

 !!! tip

+    As a good practice, ensure you pin to a specific cite-runner version.

+!!! tip

     Although cite-runner is not yet published in the [GitHub marketplace:material-open-in-new:]{: target="blank_" } it can still be used in GitHub CI workflows.

-Include it as any other GitHub action, by creating a workflow step that specifies `uses: OSGEO/cite-runner` and provide execution parameters in the `with` parameter.

 Here is a simple example usage: